 Gas was installed for lighting the interior.

-The church is totally renovated.
-The style of the pews was changed.
-Walls were frescoed.
+1870 – The church was totally renovated.
+The style of the pews was changed to Jersey pine with a trim of highly polished stained oak.
+The walls were frescoed.
 A small room at the back of the pulpit was added.
 The organ of 1840 was replaced by a larger one built by Erben of New York City.

 1902 – Sunday School and meeting rooms on the first floor are renovated.

 1917 – The Presbytery of New Brunswick erected a monument in the cemetery to Presbyterian Minister, Rev. John Rosborough, who was killed in 1777 by Hessian troops in Trenton after he had surrendered during the first battle of Trenton and who is buried in the cemetery.

 1949 – The church was designated, “The Capitol Church of the Synod of New Jersey,” by the Presbyterian Synod on October, 25.

 1950 – Fellowship Hall erected

 1954 – Top portion of the steeple removed after it was damaged in a hurricane.